 Costa Rica’s breaks span beginner beachbreaks to point waves that run for a kilometer.
 Here’s how they sort by skill and worth-the-detour value.

 Tamarindo (Northern Pacific) - start here.
 Tamarindo is the de facto capital of surfing in Costa Rica: the most developed surf town, the easiest learning waves, and the densest cluster of schools.
 The main beach has gentle inside sections for beginners and faster peaks at the rivermouth for intermediates.
-From Liberia (LIR) it’s a 1.5-2 hour drive.
+Surf the peaks, but stay out of the estuary itself and never wade it to reach Playa Grande: it is known crocodile habitat, and three surfers were attacked there between 2013 and 2016 (5).
+From Liberia (LIR) it’s about a 1h15 to 1h30 drive on paved road, longer over Christmas and Easter.
 If you have a week and you’re new to surfing, this is the base.

 Jaco and Playa Hermosa (Central Pacific) - worth the detour for intermediates.
 Jaco is the Central Pacific’s service hub - lodging, board shops, bars, lessons.
 Surfing in Jaco, Costa Rica suits beginners on the inside sections, but the real prize is Playa Hermosa just south.
-Hermosa is a high-performance beachbreak with some of the most consistent waves anywhere, and in 2021 it became the first World Surfing Reserve in Central America.
+Hermosa is a high-performance beachbreak with some of the most consistent waves anywhere, and in 2022 it was dedicated as the first World Surfing Reserve in Central America, having been approved in 2020 (1).
 It is not a beginner wave on a sizeable swell - respect that.
 Jaco is 1.5-2 hours from San José (SJO).

 Santa Teresa (Nicoya Peninsula) - worth the detour.
 Santa Teresa, Costa Rica surfing centers on multiple beachbreak peaks that work across a range of sizes, plus a fast-growing surf-yoga retreat scene.
 Roads here are mostly dirt; a scooter with a surf rack or an ATV is often more practical than a car for short hops between your lodging and the break.